 It was brought in from Japan, Korea and China in the 19th century and has spread rapidly across the UK since then.

 It grows most aggressively around wet areas such as canals and lakes but has also taken hold around railway embankment – and people’s gardens.

 Once it takes hold, it spreads rapidly – dominating other plant species and affecting wildlife, as well as causing damage to property.

 The fact that many homeowners are unable to identify Japanese Knotweed gives it an even better chance of spreading.

-Japanese Knotweed buds sprout in spring and are red in colour, before red shoots appear and grow into hollow stems which are often mistaken for bamboo.
+Japanese Knotweed buds sprout in spring and are red in colour, before red shoots appear and grow into stems which are often mistaken for bamboo.

 The shovel-shaped leaves can grow around 14cm in length and are followed by small white flowers in the autumn months.

 For the uninitiated, Japanese Knotweed can look like a whole host of other plants – and that’s what makes it so potentially damaging.

 Being able to identify Japanese Knotweed early is one of the keys to eradicating it before it takes hold.

 The plants often mistaken for Japanese Knotweed include: